Wild Rice has a bold, dark color and a slender, elongated shape – and like all grains, it can also be ground into flour.

 Brokens

-During the milling process, wild rice can crack and broken kernels are created.
-Broken wild rice is usually ½ — ¾ of a whole kernel.
-Brokens are removed during the milling process to less than 5% to for premium wild rice and to <12% for standard wild rice.
+During the harvesting and milling process, wild rice can crack and broken kernels are created.
+Broken wild rice can be the same length as a full sized kernel.
+Brokens are removed during the milling process to allow for homogenous cooking time ranges in the package quality product.
 Broken rice absorbs liquid faster than whole kernels, which results in a faster cooking time.
 This rice is primarily used for blending, soup mixes, as flour, or as feed stock.
-Broken rice is primarily sold as a food ingredient to the beer, dog food, and rice flour industries.
-A small percentage is also exported.
+Broken rice is primarily sold as a food ingredients to the cracker, chip, beer, pet food, and rice flour industries.

-All photos and descriptions of wild rice grades courtesy of Goose Valley Wild Rice.
-Thanks also to SunWest Foods.
+All photos and descriptions of wild rice grades courtesy of Goose Valley Wild Rice and SunWest Foods.